wgallop99/HUGE_nav/README.md

 perspective so unfortunately there aren't any included in this project
 * Please include any learning resources you may have, I have already looked in to learning Selenium and Mocha.
 * Browser testing was conducted on all major browsers: IE, Safari, Chrome, and Firefox

-At a high level the navigation will have two main states:

-* <768px: Mobile.
-Hamburger icon will display in the top-left of the page.
-Clicking the hamburger will cause a card to slide in and overlay the content from the left.
-The card will contain nav and sub-nav items defined in the JSONP response
-* \>= 768px: Desktop.
-The nav will display as a horizontal nav.
-Top level nav items will display sub-nav items when clicked.
-No hamburger will be shown.

 ### Interactions using CSS and Javascript